-- 46 Councillors and Council staff should be mindful of the following issues when using Social Media: - Privacy; - Confidentiality; - Discrimination, Bullying and Harassment; - Misrepresentation of Central Coast Council; - Improper interactions between Councillors and Council staff; and - Seeking or obtaining advantage or preferential treatment because of their position or role.
+- 46. Councillors and Council staff should be mindful of Council's adopted Social Media for Councillors Policy and the following issues when using Social Media: - Privacy; - Confidentiality; - Discrimination, Bullying and Harassment; - Misrepresentation of Central Coast Council; - Improper interactions between Councillors and Council staff; and - Seeking or obtaining advantage or preferential treatment because of their position or role.